haducloc/access-form/access-forms-guide.md

 - Drag the datasheet form (**ReturnTrackingQuery_SubForm**) onto the bottom section of the main form.
   - Access will embed it inside a subform control automatically.
-  - Rename the subform control appropriately (usually the same name).
+  - Name the subform control.
+By default it use form object name as the subform control name.

 - Open the form to ensure the subform loads correctly.
 - Switch to **Design View** and update the properties: